deepfence/YaraHunter/docs/docs/yaradare/quickstart.md

 ## Scan a Container Image

-Pull the image to your local repository, then scan it
+Pull an image to your local repository, then scan it

 ```bash
 docker pull node:latest